Property Market in Adelaide

 $450,000

-Buying a median-priced house in Adelaide at $750,000 involves more than just the purchase price.
-Estimated upfront costs include approximately $35,080 in stamp duty, $1,800 for conveyancing, and $1,200 for building and pest inspections — totalling around $38,080 in additional costs on top of your deposit.
-Use the calculator above for a detailed breakdown.
+In an illustrative Adelaide purchase scenario using a price of $750,000, the modelled upfront costs include approximately $35,080 in stamp duty, $1,800 for conveyancing and $1,200 for building and pest inspections.
+That is around $38,080 on top of the deposit.
+Enter current quotes and your actual purchase price above for a more useful estimate.

 Buying Property in Adelaide